huvaso/SPM_STPrediction/README.md

 [['C1', ['C1', 'C12'], 'C1', ['C1', 'C3']], 274191, 0.5001085245584692]
 ...
 ```
-2. Read the CSV of weights dataset (an example of the input file is shown in the example folder).
+2. Read the CSV of weights dataset (an example of the input file is shown in the example folder):

 ```python
 path = 'weights'
 filename = 'banks_weights2.csv'